sdiehl/sympy-mcp/README.md

 ## Security Disclaimer

-This server runs on your computer and gives Claude access to run Python logic.
+This server runs on your computer and gives the language model access to run Python logic.
 Notably it uses Sympy's `parse_expr` to parse mathematical expressions, which is uses `eval` under the hood, effectively allowing arbitrary code execution.
 By running the server, you are trusting the code that Claude generates.
 Running in the Docker image is slightly safer, but it's still a good idea to review the code before running it.

 ## Example Conversation